Kreunt/sms-routing-service/README.md

 ## **Design Choices**

 1. **Strategy Pattern**:
    The SMS routing logic is implemented using the **Strategy Pattern**.
 Each `messageType` (e.g., `OTP`, `PROMOTIONAL`) has its own routing strategy, making the system easy to extend.
 (Because abstract classes are not available in JavaScript, the pattern is implemented using classes and inheritance.
-This affects the design slightly, but for the speed of development, I've chosen JavaScript instead of TypeScript.)
+This affects the design slightly, but for the speed of development, I've chosen JavaScript instead of TypeScript, in which the Strategy Pattern would be easier to implement.)

-2. **MongoDB for Scalability**:
+2. **Express.js**:
-   SMS data, including metadata (sender, recipient, timestamp), is stored in MongoDB, which scales well for large datasets.

-3. **Unit Testing**:
-   Routing logic is verified with Jest unit tests to ensure the correct carrier assignment.

-4. **Docker**:
-   The application is containerized to simplify deployment and ensure compatibility across environments.
+   Express.js is used for API management.
+It provides a simple and flexible framework for building web applications.

 ---